Life-lines/OVRTT---Open-VR-Toe-Tracker/README.md

 - You can read more about [VRChat's OSC documentation here](https://docs.vrchat.com/docs/osc-avatar-parameters)

+- If somewhere along the way, some part of your solution got mixed up, and the toes on your resulting avatar move in the opposite direction than expected, you can always swap the `left_foot_curl=0` and `left_foot_bend=1023` values to `left_foot_curl=1023` and `left_foot_bend=0` (and same for the right foot) in the config file to see if that fixes it.
+However I would still advise you take the extra time and try to figure out what got swapped where.
+It could save you a headache later if something else goes wrong.

 ### OVRTTconsole issues
 - I honestly don't know what to type here.
 The console is pretty much built to work if everything is correctly set up, otherwise it shuts down.
 Sometimes error messages are included, but I don't think I've covered every possible thing that can go wrong with an error message.
 You can enable the `debug_out` option in the config file by setting it to `true` to see if you can gleam any relevant information from the additional DEBUG information.